The definitive guide to living and working in the Cayman Islands

 The Cayman Islands implemented a 'term limits' policy on the 31st December 2003.
 This was done to ensure that only those expatriates most committed to the Cayman Islands were given tenure, and also to provide opportunity for Caymanians to advance their careers where previously there was little or none.
 The policy continues to be refined and is expected to be extended to government employees, although if it is, various protections are likely for the many persons already here.

-According to the Immigration (Amendment) (No. 2) Bill, 2013, which at the time of going to press was about to be heard in the Legislative Assembly, and is expected to be approved in principle, imminent changes will be made to the existing rules on applying for, gaining and keeping Permanent Residence with the Right to Work.
-Those changes include having a small window in which to apply when you reach eight years of legal ordinary residence in the Cayman Islands, having to pay all fees upfront (they will be refunded if you are not successful), gaining a minimum of 110 points (instead of the current 100) and declaring all dependents whether or not it is intended for them to accompany you.
+2. PERMANENT RESIDENCE WITH THE RIGHT TO WORKAll persons who reach eight years of legal ordinary residence in the Cayman Islands are eligible to apply for Permanent Residence.
+Applicants are assessed under a points system which seeks to be as objective and transparent as possible, and those achieving 110 points or more are assured of a grant.
 If you are successful in gaining a Certificate then annually you must submit a declaration in respect to your job, investments and other factors including the status of your dependants.
-There will also be a condition whereby if the Certificate holder sells the property that was listed in his/her application for PR, then they must purchase alternative property within 180 days and inform the Board with the details of the property within 30 days of the transaction.
-Also changed in the new law is the amount of time an unsuccessful applicant can stay in the Islands once their application has been turned down.
-They will now be given 90 days to leave the Island whereas before they were given a final year to settle their affairs.
+There is a condition whereby if the Certificate holder sells the property that was listed in his/her application for PR, then they must purchase alternative property within 180 days and inform the Board with the details of the property within 30 days of the transaction.
+An unsuccessful applicant will be given 90 days to leave the Islands.

-An application for Permanent Residence with the Right to Work is not unduly onerous but it requires attention to detail and those individuals who prepare for such an application over the years leading up to it are more likely to find their application successful.
-A new, more onerous point system will be published soon which will help people estimate if they can gain the 110 points required to be granted Permanent Residence.
-Examples of how points could be gained include investing in a property that reflects the income category that you are in, getting truly involved in the community and participating in the training and employment of Caymanians.
+An application for Permanent Residence with the Right to Work is not unduly onerous but requires attention to detail and those individuals who prepare for such an application over the years leading up to it are more likely to find their application successful.
+Examples of how points can be gained include investing in a property that reflects the income category that you are in, getting truly involved in the community and participating in the training and employment of Caymanians.

 Under most conditions, if an applicant is successful then they can remain in the Cayman Islands indefinitely, provided an annual fee is paid by them or their employer which is the equivalent to the fee paid for a full work permit.
 They can work for any employer, although some limitations may be placed on the specific role which they are entitled to fill.
 Variations may be granted with the prior approval of the Caymanian Status and Permanent Residency Board.

-Factors considered in a Permanent Residence application under the system in place in September 2013 include:
+Factors considered in a Permanent Residence application include:

-The Board has the absolute power to revoke the permanent residence of any holder who "fails to maintain the level of financial investment stated in the application".
+The Board has the absolute power to revoke the permanent residence of any holder who “fails to maintain the level of financial investment stated in the application”.
 The law also states that if false information is provided, or a material fact is concealed in the application, the Board may revoke any permanent residence granted.
+Permanent Residents are required to report details of their circumstances annually.
 Finally, if persons become destitute subsequent to the grant of permanent residence it may be revoked.
-Harsh as this might all sound, without a large tax base available to provide an extensive social safety net, the Cayman Immigration law seeks to ensure that only 'net contributors' are awarded permanent residence.
+Harsh as this might all sound, without a large tax base available to provide an extensive social safety net, the Cayman Immigration law seeks to ensure that only ‘net contributors’ are awarded PR.

-When a person applies for permanent residency they must apply for and be granted a right to work by 'Operation of Law' permit, otherwise they will be unable to continue working.
-If the applicant's final work permit has expired they are not entitled to work whilst awaiting the outcome of their application for permanent residence, until they have a 'WOL' stamp in their passport.
-A 'WOL' stamp attracts the same fee as a work permit and must be renewed annually.
+PERMISSION TO CONTINUE TO WORK (PCW) When a person applies for permanent residency they must apply for and be granted Permission to Continue Working before any existing work permit expires, otherwise they will have to cease work when their last permit expires.
+If the applicant's final work permit has already expired they are not entitled to work whilst awaiting the outcome of their application for permanent residence, until they have a 'PCW' stamp in their passport.
+A 'PCW' stamp attracts the same fee as a work permit and must be renewed every six months while the application is pending.
 Please note that the entire application, along with all relevant documents must be re-submitted each time.

 BECOMING A CAYMANIAN

-People who have been lawfully resident in the Cayman Islands for a total of five years (at least one of which must be without Immigration restriction as to the period they are permitted to remain) may apply under the British Nationality Act for naturalisation as a British Overseas Territories Citizen.
+NATURALISATIONPeople who have been lawfully resident in the Cayman Islands for a total of five years (at least one of which must be without Immigration restriction as to the period they are permitted to remain) may apply under the British Nationality Act for naturalisation as a British Overseas Territories Citizen ('BOTC') by virtue of a connection with the Cayman Islands.
 Persons applying on the basis of marriage generally only require three years of total residence.
-(In other words, with the new changes someone can be here on a work permit for 4 years, buy PR (by getting a 2 million dollar house) and one year later apply to be naturalised - effectively reducing the time required to get a Cayman Passport from 9 years to 5, and the path to becoming a Caymanian from 14 to 10.
-The 3 year option for Naturalisation is only available to persons who are married to a BOTC citizen - but they would generally become Caymanian through 7 years of marriage and do not need (generally) to first be a BOTC themselves.)
+(In other words, with the new changes someone can be here on a work permit for four years, buy Permanent Residency (by purchasing a US$2 million dollar house) and one year later apply to be naturalised - effectively reducing the time required to get a Cayman Passport from nine years to five, and the path to become a Caymanian from 14 to 10 years.
+The three year option for Naturalisation is only available to persons who are married to a BOTC - but they would generally become Caymanian through seven years of marriage to a Caymanian and do not (generally) need to first be a BOTC themselves.)

-Application is made to the Chief Secretary's Office and, upon grant, the applicant becomes a British Overseas Territory Citizen by virtue of a connection to the Cayman Islands.
-This entitles the applicant to a Cayman Islands passport but does not make the applicant a Caymanian (i.e. does not grant Status) or give them a right to work or even necessarily to reside in the islands.
+Application is made to the Chief Secretary's Office and, upon grant, the applicant becomes a BOTC by virtue of a connection to the Cayman Islands.
+This entitles the applicant to a Cayman Islands passport but does not make the applicant a Caymanian (i.e. does not grant Status) or give them a right to work or even necessarily to reside in the Islands.
 It does however normally entitle the holder to ultimately apply for the right to be Caymanian provided they remain legally and ordinarily resident in Cayman.

 Any Caymanian who acquired the right to be Caymanian can lose that right if they have not met various residency requirements or, for example, if they are convicted of an offence which was made possible by, facilitated by or connected with the grant of the Right to be Caymanian.